with-user-a-name/excersise_3_pokemon_simulator/README.md

    - Change its Name
    - Increase its Level by 10
    - Print a message, e.g. "Evolved to {NewName}!"

+   `Charmander is evolving...
+Now it is a Charmeleon and its level 11`

 7. Simulate the Trainer
    In your Main()-method: